 Community Rain Barrel Demonstration Grant

 Community organizations, you are invited to apply for a grant that can give you up to two rain barrels to be installed in a public space to help you become an active steward of local watershed water quality.
-Join these organizations who are 2017 grant recipients:

 - Church of 4 Seasons United Methodist Church